a-type/calendar-blocks/README.md

 There's not a whole lot to it though.
 Display state is `month` and `year` - and selection state is `value`.
 Those are the 3 values you need to track.

+## How keyboard navigation works

+I used the 'roving tab' method to implement keyboard interaction with the calendar.
+The calendar assigns `tabIndex=0` to the 'highlighted' day, and `-1` to all other days.
+The user can then use the arrow keys to move between days, and the calendar will update the highlighted day.
+Only the highlighted day is keyboard-focusable, and when the user tabs back to the calendar their focus will return to the last highlighted day.

 ## Day element attributes

 The `CalendarDay` component applies all kinds of data attributes to the rendered button, so you can do some heavy style customization.